B.Sc. Pharmacy vs B.Sc. Nursing Which is Better in 2025

 BSc Pharmacy is a four-year undergraduate programme that teaches the science of preparing and dispensing medicines.
 It includes subjects like pharmacology, pharmaceutical chemistry, and drug delivery systems.
 The course is ideal for students interested in how medicines are made, tested, and prescribed to ensure safe and effective treatment.

-The pharmacy course prepares students for various roles in pharmaceutical industries, quality control, and clinical research.
+The pharmacy course prepares students for various roles in the pharmaceutical industry, quality control, and clinical research.
 Graduates can also work as drug inspectors, medical representatives, or pursue higher studies like MPharm.
 With growing demand for safe medication and advanced therapies, BSc Pharmacy offers strong career opportunities in both the public and private sectors.

 What is BSc Nursing?